MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/overview.md

 ms.date: 06/06/2023
 ms.custom: bap
 ---
-# What is the SAP procurement solution template? (preview)
+# SAP procurement solution template for Power Platform (preview)

 [This article is prerelease documentation and is subject to change.]